ccappetta/bidirectional_streaming_ai_voice/README.md

 # Two-way AI voice
 These python scripts handle a two way voice conversation with Anthropic Claude, using ElevenLabs, Faster-Whisper, and Pygame.

+You can see it in action here: https://youtu.be/fVab674FGLI

 ![diagram](https://github.com/ccappetta/bidirectional_streaming_ai_voice/assets/36048795/a43d6e1d-4f6a-42c6-9e93-11f19466e989)

 The rough loop can be seen in the diagram.
 The human audio is captured via microphone and then transcribed using Faster-Whisper.
 The transcription is added to the array of conversation messages and sent to Anthropic Claude 3 as a prompt.
 The Claude 3 reply tokens are streamed back (which afaik only works synchronously).